gigasquid/wonderland-clojure-katas/magic-square/README.md

 # magic-square

 This puzzle comes from Lewis Carroll.
-It has to do with arranging values on a square so that adding them up in any direction results in a constant sum.
+The magic part is when the values on a square are arranged so that adding them up in any direction results in a constant sum.

 ![caterpillar](/images/caterpillar.gif)